FAQs for the 36th Space Symposium

-Space Foundation will reconvene the world’s space community in Colorado Springs, CO next year, August 23-26, 2021 at The Broadmoor for the 36th Space Symposium.
+Space Foundation will reconvene the world’s space community in Colorado Springs, CO, August 23-26, 2021 at The Broadmoor for the 36th Space Symposium.

-Why is the Space Symposium not taking place this October 31-November 2, 2020 as previously mentioned?
+Why didn't the Space Symposium take place October 31-November 2, 2020 as previously mentioned?

-It was a number of factors that have caused this year’s program to be postponed to 2021.
-Those include the unprecedented conditions that have been part of the Coronavirus pandemic, including the recent resurgence of the virus; ongoing travel and meeting size restrictions; and public health concerns for the Fall.
-Space Foundation is committed to a safe and successful environment for everyone that takes part of Space Symposium.
+A number of factors caused the program to be postponed to 2021.
+Those include the unprecedented conditions that have been part of the Coronavirus pandemic, including the resurgences of the virus; ongoing travel and meeting size restrictions; and public health concerns.
+Space Foundation is committed to a safe and successful environment for everyone that takes part in Space Symposium.

 For the 36th Space Symposium, will we have virtual, live stream, and on-demand options?
 Are these options included in my registration fee?

-Planning for an array of digital access items for the next Space Symposium are already underway and those will be detailed after the first of the new year and prior to registration opening.
+Planning for an array of digital access items for the next Space Symposium are already underway and those will be detailed prior to registration opening.

 Do I have to be registered for the full conference in order to gain access to these options or can I purchase a la carte?

-We anticipate having a digital access ability for persons not attending the Space Symposium in-person to enjoy the content and programming of the assembly in Colorado Springs, CO.
-Those will be shared when registration is opened for the program next year.
+We anticipate having digital access for persons not attending the Space Symposium in-person to enjoy the content and programming of the assembly in Colorado Springs, CO.
+Those will be shared when registration is opened for the program.

 Can I receive a full refund?

-You are eligible for a full refund, minus a $150 processing fee.
-If you would like to receive a refund, please email [email protected] within 30 days of receipt of this email.
-Please allow up to 15-20 days for the refund to reflect in your account.
+You are eligible for a full refund, minus a $200 processing fee.
+To request a refund, please email [email protected].
+Please allow 15-20 days for the refund to reflect in your account.